RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

         }
     }

-After completing the sweeps and finishing AverageDownTo, we have performed a cycle successfully.
+After completing the sweeps and finishing ``AverageDownTo``, we have performed a cycle successfully.
 We now return to the ``Evolve`` method to check if the current time is less than the time to simulate.
 If it is, we execute the next ``timeStepWithSubcycling``.
 If not, the simulation is complete.

-We hope this code walkthrough was helpful in understanding the behaviour and functionality of our adaptive mesh refinement tsunami simulation.
+We hope this code walkthrough was helpful in understanding the behavior and functionality of our adaptive mesh refinement tsunami simulation.
 We covered all the methods we defined in ``AMRCoreWavePropagation2d``.
-Of course we use functions of the ``AMReX`` framework.
+Of course, we use functions of the ``AMReX`` framework.
 These are internal and could be used by us without modification.
 If you want to learn more about ``AMReX`` and the functions it provides, we recommend you read the `source documentation <https://amrex-codes.github.io/amrex/docs_html/>`_ and the